khrnchn/pmms/README.md

 ## About <a name = "about"></a>

-Petakom Mart Management System by our group for subject Software Engineering Practices.
+A Filament-based Petakom Mart Management System by our group for subject Software Engineering Practices.
+Developed using the Laravel framework.

 ## Getting Started <a name = "getting_started"></a>